energyscholar/cte-exer/README.md

 As of 28 July 2021 this is deployed to AWS EC2 server (Ubuntu) at http://3.84.203.16:3000/

-Note that this app is NOT running with HTTPS, only HTTP, so it's hopeless insecure.
+Note that this app is NOT running with HTTPS, only HTTP.